VictorAvelar/mollie-api-go/README.md

 ## Upgrade guide

-If you want to upgrade from v2 -> v3, the list of breaking and notable changes can be found in the [docs](docs/v3-upgrade.md).
+- If you want to upgrade from v2 -> v3, the list of breaking and notable changes can be found in the [docs](docs/v3-upgrade.md).

-## :warning: Notice for v3.4 & v3.5

-These versions contain breaking changes in the `mollie.NewConfig` method, the  number of parameters increased thus breaking any previous implementation and requiring manual changes when updating.

-The issue is patched for v3.6 which also includes a bunch of helper methods in the `mollie.Config` struct to make the usage and changes in the values more manageable.
+- If you want to upgrade from v3 -> v4, the list of breaking and notable changes can be found in the [docs](docs/v4-upgrade.md).

 ## API parity